jdeantoni/SoftwareDefinedVehicleModelingLanguage/README.md

 - PRISM
 - MRTCCSL
     - install in a global switch
-    - or specify the path to the switch in the settings
+    - or specify the path to the switch in the plugin settings
 - ninja build system